 (A1) Laws & Regulations.
-A Certified Company shall comply with all local, state, and federal laws and regulations concerning: (a) debt collection, (b) the rights of consumers, (c) debt buying, and (d) financial services as they may apply to debt collection.
-In the United States, where applicable, these laws shall include, but not be limited to, the Fair Debt Collection Practices Act, the Telephone Consumer Protection Act, the Fair Credit Reporting Act, the Servicemembers Civil Relief Act, the Electronic Fund Transfer Act, the United States Bankruptcy Code, section 5 of the Federal Trade Commission Act, and sections 1031 and 1036 of the Dodd-Frank Act.
+A Certified Company shall comply with all local, state, and federal laws and regulations concerning: (a) debt collection, (b) the rights of consumers, (c) debt buying, (d) data privacy and security, and (de) financial services as they may apply to debt collection.
+In the United States, where applicable, these laws shall include, but not be limited to, the Fair Debt Collection Practices Act, the Telephone Consumer Protection Act, the Fair Credit Reporting Act, the Servicemembers Civil Relief Act, the Electronic Fund Transfer Act, the United States Bankruptcy Code, section 5 of the Federal Trade Commission Act, 12 CFR Part 1006 (Regulation F), and-sections 1031 and 1036 of the Dodd-Frank Act, and the Gramm-Leach Bliley Act.